 - Washable towels: these are a solution widely considered by women on hikes.
 However, you need to choose a quality brand to avoid unpleasant surprises.

-- Menstrual panties: this is what I use the most.
-I do not feel any discomfort, and no odor and they have a fairly long effective protection period (for some 12 hours).
+- Menstrual panties: this is what we recommend to use the most.
+You do not feel any discomfort, and no odor and they have a fairly long effective protection period (for some 12 hours).
 However, you will need to bring several with you and have a place to wash them.

 If you wear contact lenses, always have a pair of glasses with you.